 Senior Citizens Club

 The Newton Senior Citizens Club has a total enrollment of 75 active men and women members.
-The President is J.T.
-Sheets.
-The club meets the second Thursday of each month at 10:00 a.m. on the lower level of the Newton Recreation Center.
+The club meets the second Thursday of each month at 10 a.m. on the lower level of the Newton Recreation Center.
 They enjoy singing, guest speakers, bingo, movies, film strips, slides, cards, contests, refreshments, covered dish luncheons and special activities.
 They have special events and special holiday programs.
 A covered dish luncheon concludes the Thursday meetings.
 Anyone 55 year or older is welcome to join the club.
 The Newton Recreation Department furnishes the facilities, refreshments and other material for the club.
-For further information, or more details contact the Newton Recreation Department.
+For further information, or more details contact the Newton Recreation Department at (828)695-4317.

 Senior Citizens Yoga

-The class is held at the Newton Recreation Center from 10:00 a.m. to 11:00 a.m.
-The class will introduce participants to basic postures and techniques used in yoga to relax the body and calm the mind.
-The instructor has her yoga teaching certification and over 20 years of experience practicing and teaching yoga.
-She will provide individual attention to physical limitations presented by each class member and will offer alternative movements to prevent any discomfort.
+The class is held at the Newton Recreation Center from 10-11 a.m.
+The class introduces participants to basic postures and techniques used in yoga to relax the body and calm the mind.
+The instructor has a yoga teaching certification and more than 20 years of experience practicing and teaching yoga.
+She provides individual attention to physical limitations presented by each class member and offers alternative movements to prevent any discomfort.
+Amy Campbell is the instructor.

 Rook Club meets the 1st and 3rd Wednesdays of each month from 1:00 p.m.— 5:00 p.m. at the Newton Recreation Center.
 Come participate in a challenging hand of rook.